napari/napari.github.io/dev/_sources/naps/2-conda-based-packaging.md

 * [ ] Add documentation about conda-forge in the release guide
 * [ ] Add documentation about conda-forge in the plugin developer guide
-* [ ] Ensure the cookiecutter template has some notion of conda packaging
+* [ ] Ensure the napari plugin template has some notion of conda packaging
 * [ ] Decide which packages need to be governed by the _napari pinnings_ metapackage

 ### Milestone 2: Building conda-based installers for napari